How to Identify Plants with iPhone

 • Plant shopping: Use a scanner to check unlabeled nursery plants or compare a plant tag against the actual specimen.
 This helps avoid buying a lookalike with different mature size, light needs, or cold tolerance.

-• Seedlings, grasses, conifers, mosses, and ferns may need specialist features that are hard to capture in casual phone photos.
+• Rare species, regional cultivars, hybrids, seedlings, grasses, conifers, mosses, and ferns may need specialist features or local references that a casual iPhone photo may not capture.

 • Mushroom safety is outside normal plant identification; never eat a mushroom based on a photo match from a general plant scanner.